wchaering/tagsort/README.md

 **`displaySelector` (Optional, default: `false`)**

 The selector tagsort will use to display a filtered element's tags in.
-Use false for no item-specific tag display.Example Values: `.tagged-item .tagged-item-tags` or `div.item-tagsort > .tags`
+Use false for no item-specific tag display.
+Example Values: `.tagged-item .tagged-item-tags` or `div.item-tagsort > .tags`

 **`displaySeperator` (Optional, default: `' '`)**